muncus/bean-counter/otel-collector/README.md

 * `docker push $YOURREPO/otel-collector:0.1`
 * `gcloud run deploy --region us-west1 otel-collector --image $YOURREPO/otel-collector:0.1`

+Note that the MetricDescriptor of the Cloud Monitoring metric is influenced by the type of Instrument used.
+For example, and `Int64Counter` must have type `CUMULATIVE`.
+An `Int64UpDownCounter` becomes a `GAUGE`

 ### Reference:
 - [otel collector](https://github.com/open-telemetry/opentelemetry-collector)
 - [googlecloud exporter docs](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/googlecloudexporter)